Xadnem53/OrgaSnismo0-Windows/README.md

 **Grid:** A new yellow color cell, is created every time that one click over a grid square.
 	A before created cell can be deleted just clicking over it again.

-**Numeric up & down:** With the label: 'Milliseconds', allows to change the cicle time set in 1 			    second by defect.
+**Numeric up & down:** With the label: 'Milliseconds', allows to change the cycle time set in 1 			    second by defect.
-			    If the time needed by the cpu to calculate the next state, is bigger 			    than the cicle time settled down, this is automaticaly changed by the 			    program.
+			    If the time needed by the cpu to calculate the next state, is bigger 			    than the cycle time settled down, this is automaticaly changed by the 			    program.

-**Accept button:**  To start the cicles once the initial shape has benn drawn or loaded and the 		      cicle time stablished.
+**Accept button:**  To start the cycles once the initial shape has benn drawn or loaded and the 		      cicle time stablished.

 ![screen shot 3](https://github.com/Xadnem53/OrgaSnismo0-Windows/blob/master/Screen-Shots/shot3.png)

-Once the game is started, the shape is going changing according to the rules at every new cicle.
+Once the game is started, the shape is going changing according to the rules at every new cycle.
 The rules by defect, are the Conway´s rules i.e.:
 A cell remains alive, if it is adyacent to two or three alive cells, otherwise the cell dies at the next cicle.
 A cell borns, if it is adyacent to three alive cells.

-At the screen top left, the population ( number of alive cells ) and the number of cicles passed from the start, are shown.
+At the screen top left, the population ( number of alive cells ) and the number of cycles passed from the start, are shown.
 Also buttons for: Zoom, displacement and pause, appear.

 ![screen shot 4](https://github.com/Xadnem53/OrgaSnismo0-Windows/blob/master/Screen-Shots/shot4.png)